knutopia/Music-Machine/README.md

 * Joystick

 ## Buffer Mechanics
-Each pattern has a saved state and an edit buffer.
+Each pattern has a "root" and an "edit" buffer.
-Changing something on the saved state copies the changed version into the edit buffer.
+Changing something on the root copies the changed version into the edit buffer.
 Changes to the edit buffer accumulate in the edit buffer.
-Using the Pattern Mode Button, edits can be committed to the saved state of the current pattern, or to another pattern.
+Using the Pattern Mode Button, edits can be committed to the root of the current pattern, or to another pattern.
+Saving to SD card saves all the edit buffers to become roots.